ecandotti/data-visualizer/README.md

 - FuseJS
 - ChartJS
 - Snowpack
 - Babel / ESLint / Prettier

+We can :
+- Read data in array 📁
+- Search specific details thanks to search bar 🔍
+- See graphs that adapt according to the data received 📊
+- Edit data 📝
+- Reset all data ❌
+- Filter the data (by gender or/and favorite fruit) 👨‍🎨🍇
+- Download the data (edited) ⬇︎

 To Do :
 [X] Creating project